Ryan Manning: Rotherham United (loan)

 On 16 August 2018, Manning joined Rotherham United on a loan deal until the end of the 2018–19 season.
 Manning was recalled by QPR in January 2019.
 He made 18 appearances and scored four goals for Rotherham during his time on loan at the New York Stadium.

 Swansea City

 On 16 October 2020, Manning joined fellow Championship side Swansea City for an undisclosed fee, signing a three-year contract.
 He made his debut for the club on 27 October, starting in a 2–0 victory over Stoke City, a victory that saw Swansea move into the automatic promotion places.

-In September 2021 Manning was sent flying by Luton Town midfielder Henri Lansbury after kicking the ball away and preventing a free kick from being taken.
-Lansbury was shown a yellow card by the ref and elevated to legend status by the Kenilworth Road faithful.

 In February 2023, Swansea manager Russell Martin confirmed that Manning would depart the club at the end of the season with the defender having no intentions of signing a new contract.

+Southampton

+On 11 July 2023, Manning joined Southampton on a free transfer, signing a four-year contract.
+Manning made his professional debut for the club on 4 August 2023 in a 2–1 away victory against Sheffield Wednesday.
+Following his fifth yellow card of the campaign during a 2–1 away victory against Hull City, he was suspended for one game.

+He made his first Premier League appearance on 5 October 2024 in a 3–1 defeat against Arsenal.
+Southampton were ultimately relegated from the Premier League, but Manning outlined his desire to stay at the club.
+He made 27 appearances in all competitions throughout the season.

+On 10 August 2025, Manning came on as a substitute, where he scored a free-kick and provided Jack Stephens with an assist to help secure a 2–1 victory against Wrexham.
+Manning scored another free-kick on 30 August in a 2–2 draw with Watford.